 |---|---|---|

-| Small, dry “pebbles” | Dehydration, low moisture diet, slow gut motility | Hydration + diet tweaks (see Section 6) |
+| Small, dry pebbles | Dehydration, low moisture intake, slow gut motility | Hydration + diet support (see Section 6) |

-| Large, hard stool and obvious straining | Constipation building over days | Same-day vet call if pain is noticeable |
+| Large, hard stool and obvious straining | Constipation building over several days | Same-day vet call if pain is noticeable |

-| No stool for 48+ hours + discomfort | Significant constipation; risk of obstipation | Vet assessment recommended |
+| No stool for 48+ hours + discomfort | More significant constipation; possible obstipation risk | Vet assessment recommended |

-| Mucus or small streaks of blood | Irritation from straining | Call your vet (especially if repeated) |
+| Mucus or small blood streaks | Irritation from repeated straining | Call your vet, especially if it repeats |

-| Straining with no output | Could be urinary issue or severe constipation | Urgent vet contact |
+| Straining with no output | Could be urinary trouble or severe constipation | Urgent vet contact |

 5) Common causes of constipation in cats

-5.1) Dehydration (the quiet #1 trigger)
+5.1) Dehydration

-5.2) Low-moisture diet or “not enough wet food”
+5.2) Low-moisture diet

 PCC internal read: Wet vs Dry Cat Food (Smart Mix for Hydration).

-5.3) Pain, arthritis, or mobility limitations
+5.3) Pain, arthritis, or mobility limits

 Related: Cat Arthritis: Early Signs & Home Setup.

-5.4) Litter box avoidance (stress, location, cleanliness)
+5.4) Litter box avoidance

 Helpful reads: The Science of Litter Box Placement and Litter Box Red Flags: Medical vs Behavioral.

-5.5) Hair ingestion and grooming patterns
+5.5) Hair ingestion and grooming

 5.6) Stress and routine disruption